grain-lang/grain-lang.org/src_blog/_posts/Grain-Formatter.md

 -	Arguments over style.
 As you might imagine we had quite a lot of discussion about style choices.
 There really is no true way that suits everyone, and whatever is chosen will always be a compromise.
 However, what we wanted to avoid was adding configurable formatting where different formatting choices can be specified.
 This really undoes the premise of all formatted Grain code looking the same, which we think really helps all Grain programmers, new or experienced, to look at Grain code and find it easy to read through because of the consistency, be than in end user code or the standard libraries.
 -	How far should the rewriting go?
 Some formatters go further than we have in rewriting code.
 We’ve seen some for example that will examine if statements and rewrite them as ternaries if appropriate.
 So far we’ve not gone that far.
 There are a couple of places where we might make changes from the original code, for example syntactic sugar for statements such as x += x.
 This may have been written as x = x + 1.
 Both are identical in the AST representation, and without examining the unparsed source we can’t tell what the coder actually wrote.
 Feedback on whether this is acceptable, good or needs fixing will be very welcome!

+We hope you find the Grain formatter useful.
+Please report any mis-formatting through Github issues.
+If you get really stuck you can use for formatter-ignore annotation to avoid the formatter from changing the code.

+This is just the first version, and we look forward to bringing in-place reformatting and format checking very soon